Saturday, January 24, 2015

 This takes an interesting and honest look at gentrification, race and culture from a young person's point of view.
 Maya is idealist and has a ton of conviction.
 She sees things that are wrong and want to do something about it but that doesn't mean she's always right.
 However that doesn't stop her from trying.
 She gets her spirit of activism from her parents especially her father.
 She's also very interested in being a journalist and the desire to ask questions is something that she does quite often.
 Maya and her sister are named after the writers and poets Maya Angelou and Nikki Giovanni.

 The story centers around high school senior Maya Younger as she tries to sort through her feelings of her Portland neighborhood quickly transitioning into the latest trendy place to live.
 She is also starting to grow apart from her twin sister Nikki and her boyfriend Devin.
 Maya feels like she doesn't really know Devin despite all the years they have known each other.
-She's also working with a few other students at school which includes her new neighbor Tony to try show the good things that happen at the school because the media only wants to focus on the negative.
+She's also working with a few other students at school which includes her new neighbor Tony to try to show the good things that happen at the school because the media only wants to focus on the negative.

 There is tension brewing at the school and with the student council that Maya is the President of, most of the tension with the council is mainly due to the new Principal making all the decisions for the group.
 The Principal Mr. Green has one track mind to make a lot of changes without stopping to see some of the wonderful things that are already at the school.